Studentized sensitivity analysis for the sample average treatment effect in paired observational studies

 \subsection{Constant effects, then and now}

-It is common to assume that treatment effects are constant across individuals when inferring both the existence and the magnitude of causal effects.
+When inferring both the existence and the magnitude of causal effects, a common expedient is to assume that the effects are constant across individuals.
 Unease is sometimes expressed about the restrictiveness of this assumption.
-Indeed, the strength of the constant effects assumption (also called the assumption of additivity) was at the core of the ``Neyman-Fisher controversy," with Fisher favoring the sharp null that the the treatment effect was zero for all individuals and Neyman recommending tests of the weaker null that the treatment effect was zero \textit{on average} for the individuals in a given experiment. \citet{ney35} suggested that inference assuming additivity in Latin Square designs could be anti-conservative in the presence of effect heterogeneity, eliciting an acerbic response by Fisher \citep{fis35comment} and, in turn, irrevocably souring relations between the two; see \citet{sab14} for a detailed discussion of the controversy and its ramifications.
+Indeed, the strength of the constant effects assumption (also called the assumption of additivity) was at the core of the ``Neyman-Fisher controversy,'' with Fisher favoring the sharp null that the treatment effect is zero for all individuals and Neyman recommending tests of the weaker null that the treatment effect is zero \textit{on average} for the individuals in a given experiment. \citet{ney35} suggested that inference assuming additivity in Latin Square designs could be anti-conservative in the presence of effect heterogeneity, which elicited an acerbic response by Fisher \citep{fis35comment} in which he called Neyman's understanding of the topic into question; see \citet{sab14} for a detailed discussion of the controversy and its ramifications.

-Evidently, the passage of time has done little to temper the debate, with both camps maintaining supporters.
-Those favoring Neyman's weak null of no effect on average focus on the seeming inadequacy of the constant effects assumption as a description of reality.
-Gelman writes that ``the presumption of constant effects corresponds to a simplified view of the world that can impede research discussion" \citep[][p.
+The passage of time has done little to temper the debate, with both camps maintaining supporters.
+Those favoring Neyman's weak null focus on the seeming inadequacy of the constant effects assumption as a description of reality.
+Gelman writes that ``the presumption of constant effects corresponds to a simplified view of the world that can impede research discussion'' \citep[][p.
 636]{gel15}.
 Advocates of Fisher's sharp null focus, among many things, on the central role of hypothesis testing in empirical falsification. \citet{cox58} and \citet[][\S 2.4.5]{obs} discuss how rejection of the sharp null is in and of itself useful as a means of promoting future scientific inquiry, despite a rejection of the sharp null not implying the existence of a treatment effect that is predictably positive or negative.
 Such a rejection may well be indicative of underlying subject-by-treatment interactions, hence identifying the existence of patterns for effects which the current experiment can neither describe nor predict.
-Quoting Rosenbaum, ``the variation we do not fathom today we intend to decipher tomorrow" \citep[][p.
+Quoting Rosenbaum, ``the variation we do not fathom today we intend to decipher tomorrow'' \citep[][p.
 40]{obs}.
 See \citet[][\S 2]{cau17} for additional perspective and for further quotations supporting both sides.